St. Louis

 Language

-English is the primary language spoken in St. Louis.
+English is the predominant language spoken in St. Louis.

 Cost Of Living

-The cost of living in St. Louis is lower than the national average, making it an affordable city to reside in.
+The cost of living in St. Louis is slightly below the national average, making it an affordable city to live in.
+Housing costs, groceries, and healthcare expenses are generally reasonable compared to other major U.S. cities.

 Other